dstanesc/O-O-O-O-O-O-O/README.md

 # Edge Binary Format

-Edges are stored in a doubly-linked list as fixed size records of 32 bytes.
+Edges are stored in a double-linked list as fixed size records of 32 bytes.
 First 4 bytes represent the edge identity and corresponds to the offset in the byte array storage.
 The next 5 bytes describe the edge type.
 The next 5 bytes represent a reference to the source vertex.
 The next 5 bytes represent a reference to the target vertex.
 The next 5 bytes represent a reference to the previous edge in the edge list associated with the source vertex.
 The next 5 bytes represent a reference to the next edge in the edge list associated with the source vertex.
 The next 5 bytes represent a reference to the previous edge in the edge list associated with the target vertex.
 The next 5 bytes represent a reference to the next edge in the edge list associated with the target vertex.
 The next 5 bytes represent a reference to the first property in the property list associated with the edge.
 Last byte describes the record status, such `created`, `modified` or `deleted`.

 ![](./img/edge-binary-format.png)